Alanhsiu/Obsidian/Alan/ISPD/CUGR 2.0.md

 	* SPRoute: soft capacity
 	* FastGR, Gamer: use GPUs
 * Proposed Algorithm
-	* construct a routing DAG for a net
+	* **DAG-based generalized pattern routing**
-	* use dynamic programming
+	* use dynamic programming to calculate the cost on given DAG